SmartableAI/microsoft-power-bi/_news/2020-06-08-learn-todays-top-data-analysis-tools-microsoft-excel-and-power-bi-with-this-35-bundle.md

 ---
 category: news
 title: "Learn Today's Top Data Analysis Tools, Microsoft Excel, and Power BI with This $35 Bundle"
-excerpt: "Whether you run your own business, are thinking about launching one, or want to make a change, working like a data analyst can help."
+excerpt: "The 2020 Master Microsoft Excel & Power BI Certification Bundle will teach you what you need to know.
+This nine-course bundle will get you up to speed on some of today's top data analysis tools ..."
-publishedDateTime: 2020-06-08T12:00:00Z
+publishedDateTime: 2020-06-08T16:55:00Z
 webUrl: "https://www.entrepreneur.com/article/351506"
 ampWebUrl: "https://www.entrepreneur.com/amphtml/351506"
 cdnAmpWebUrl: "https://www-entrepreneur-com.cdn.ampproject.org/c/s/www.entrepreneur.com/amphtml/351506"